 - That said, it’ll be cities where most crime occurs.
 Therefore these are the places that carry the most risk.
 Be on high alert in urban areas.

 - When it comes to transport, leave plenty of time to get to your destination.
 Traveling after dark, either on foot, on a bus, or in a car, can be dangerous.
 Make sure you arrive before night falls.
-It sounds ominous, we know, and it really is.
-It’s better to be safe than sorry.

 - Ask locals about what areas they think are safe.
 Or simply get recommendations for things to eat, drink, see or do.
 It’s a good way to get to chat to locals, but also just a good way to see things that maybe other tourists won’t be asking for.

 - With that in mind, use those Spanish skills.
 Learn a few words and phrases.
 It will open up the country for you, both in terms of talking to people and simply getting around.

 Hondurans are warm and welcoming people who have to live day in, day out with the violence in their country.
 Chatting to them means getting first-hand knowledge, and means your experience is going to be a lot richer.